georgeedwardd/Skip-gram_NLP/README.md

 ## Word Ascent — Semantic Word Game

-Word Ascent is a single-page browser game inspired by the game Contexto.
+Word Ascent is a single-page browser game inspired by the game Contexto, deployed at **[skip-gram-nlp.streamlit.app](https://skip-gram-nlp.streamlit.app/)**.
 Every word in the filtered vocabulary is **ranked** by its cosine similarity to a secret target word.
 Players receive a rank after each guess and must use that signal to converge on the target within 10 attempts.

 **Game mechanics:**